 Being an eternal optimist, I am doing what I can to contribute to the cause.
 It is obvious to me that countless men and women over the centuries have also labored for the same general result.
 In fact, at this point in time, there are probably more enlightened men and women laboring simultaneously for the spiritual awakening of humanity than at any other time in recorded history... and the Internet continues to amplify the power of our efforts.
 Even so, it will still be decades or centuries before our human family is effectively awakened, healed, empowered, and united.

 But what a truly amazing era that will be!
 Can you imagine how effectively and efficiently we could transform our world, consciously co-creating an ever-better world and an ever-more enjoyable life experience?
 I have absolutely no doubt that it will be well worth the effort and the wait!

 This is what I dream of.
 This is why I do what I do.

-In love, I offer you my perspective of "global awakening".
+In love, I offer you some of my thoughts about "global awakening".

 AN INVITATION TO STAY IN TOUCH: If you like any of what I have written, you are invited to subscribe to my email list.
 Email is the primary way that I share my books, thoughts, and the more meaningful moments of my life adventures with my readers, students, clients, and friends.